Mahyar24/V2Conf/README.md

                         Set the number of tries for checking the health of proxies, default is 10.
   --timeout-penalty TIMEOUT_PENALTY
                         Converting timeouts to latency by this factor (in seconds), DISABLED by default.
+  --freedom-tag FREEDOM_TAG
+                        Explicitly set the tag for the freedom (direct) outbound.
   --ema EMA             Instead of choosing OutBound based on latest evaluation, rank based on exponential moving average of last Nth tests and smoothing variable. (e.g. --ema 10,2.5) DISABLED by default.
   -s SLEEP_TIME, --sleep-time SLEEP_TIME
                         Set the sleep time between each checkup, default is 1,800s. (in seconds)